MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Power-bi-templates.md

   3. Select **Delete**.
   4. Close Power BI and follow the set up instructions for the applicable dashboard.

-* **If you are signed in with the wrong organizational account**, you'll get an error when loading the data with the Power BI template.
+* **If you are signed in with the wrong organizational account**, you'll get an error when loading the data with the template.
 To fix it, follow these steps:

   1. In Power BI, open the **Transform data** menu, and select **Data source settings**.
   2. Select **Global permissions**, select `https://workplaceanalytics.office.com`, and then select **Edit permissions**.